-Children with complex social, emotional, mental health and cognition difficulties require a prodigious amount of skilled input if they are to make any sort of progress in their lives.
+Children with complex social, emotional, mental health and cognition difficulties require a prodigious amount of skilled input if they are to make progress in their lives.
 Discipline can only be achieved through staff commitment to consistency, empathy, and dedication to the creation of a positive emotional atmosphere conducive to learning and personal growth.